 There are a few important things to know — and myths to bust —about this oil, but first, let’s talk about what it is.

-Why?
-Roasting the seed affects the cellulose, or the kind of tough, woody material that makes up the bean’s primary structure.
-Inside that cellulose are all the flavor compounds, alkaloid compounds, and, yes, oil, that make great coffee the way it does.
-As the cellulose is heated in the roasting machine, it begins to degrade and become more porous, which allows the oil to start to seep out.
+As the cellulose is heated in the coffee roasting machine, it begins to degrade and become more porous, allowing the oil to start to seeping out.
 The darker the roast degree of the coffee, the more porous the cellulose, and, subsequently, the more oil will bead up on the surface of the coffee straight out of the heat.

-Coffee roasts in stages, as you probably know from reading this piece on The Counter.
+Coffee roasts in stages, as you probably know if you’re familiar with coffee roasting levels and how they vary.
 For the purposes of understanding oil, it’s helpful to know about two of the later stages in the process: first crack and second crack, both named after the sound that the coffee makes as well as the actual goings-on inside the beans.